 She has also provided support to and collaborated with countless think tanks, scientists, inventors, investment funds, non-profits, entrepreneurs, and family investments & causes in the U.S. and internationally.

-- Columbia Zuckerman Mind Brain Behavior Institute Board Member
+- Columbia Zuckerman Mind Brain Behavior Institute Board of Trustees

-- JHU Astronomy & Physics Dept. Board Member
+- JHU Astronomy & Physics Dept Advisory Council

 - Arc Fusion Advisory Board

-She also serves on the Board of Directors of Invicro, after having co-led and structured an investment in Invicro in order to help finance the acquisition of Molecular Neuro Imaging (MNI).
+Gillian is a lead investor and Board Member in AZTherapies, which has the most advanced Phase 3 clinical trial to treat early stage Alzheimer’s through a multi-action approach targeting inflammation and microglia.
+She previously was a lead investor and served on the Board of Directors of Invicro [sold to Konica Minolta 4Q/17) after having co-led the financing for the acquisition of Molecular Neuro Imaging (MNI).
 Invicro is the leader in providing the most advanced imaging solutions to life sciences companies from discovery research through Phase 3 clinical trials.
 Their innovative imaging work in the field of Alzheimer’s and cancer immunotherapy is critical to reducing the cost and time to get effective new treatments to market safely.

 She was previously the CEO & Chairman of Todobebe, Inc from 2001 to 2012 (sold to Entravision (EVC) 2012).
 In this role, she received the 1st Pioneer Award for Changing Health Disparity among underserved populations by former U.S. Surgeon General Richard Carmona, and was nominated as a top CEO of Hispanic Media companies by Hispanic Ad (2010 & ‘11).